 1. Freewrite.

-Let your ideas flow in whatever way makes sense to you.
+On your computer or a sheet of paper, let your ideas flow in whatever way makes sense to you.
 It could be narrative, bullet points, abstract, anything!

 You can also draw, sketch, use photos - anything that helps you capture ideas about what you'd like to address in your community.
 Just put anything down that comes to mind during your freewriting, and feel free to add or repeat the process anytime you need to.